hbux/ElancoRebatesProject/README.md

 * Hosted web application on Azure
 * Setup CI/CD pipeline using Azure DevOps
 * Migrated from SQLServer to Azure SQL

+### Project Conclusion

+After the 3 phases/sprints of development, the project meets its requirements provided by the client.
+A live demo of the application was showcased to the client, where we re-irrerated the choice of technlogies used, and why we made certain decisions. the client had the ability to ask any questions during the demo.

+Ultimately, the client was happy final product as well as with the technologies used for this application.
+A few weeks later, the client asked if a non-technical recorded demo could be made of the application, as client's upper management will watch.

+As the client is apart of a very large company, a vast change to the customer experience of submitting rebates, developed by students, is not feasible.
+This will need to be authorised by upper management.

+:exclamation: **Important update for Elanco Rebates Project**

+The live webpage for the application has been halted as of **13/07/2022**, this is due to the incurring charges and costs to maintain the working web application.
+The incurring charges are from resources such as Azure SQL server & connected databases and the Azure form recognizer API.

+If you wish to see the **Production preview 13/07/2022**, please see [this link](#production-preview).

 ## Resources
 Below are resources and documentation links to aid with the development.